Table of Contents

 Ezekiel describes the chariot of the glory of God as having 4 wheels with some peculiar features.
 The wheels don’t rotate, resembling the behavior of polygonal developments endowed with counter-rotational attributes for a zero net turn.
 Slide 7 of the essay on number 7 introduces counter-rotation as 1 of 3 attributes with their corresponding anti-attributes.

 The assumption made here is that the four wheels of Ezekiel's chariot refer to the polygonal developments taking place within the planes at, xy, yz, and zx.
-However, in today's universe, zero spin conditions do not hold locally, but they do in a global context for entangled developments.
+However, zero spin conditions do not hold locally—except for the Higgs boson, which has been considered proven to exist—but they do in a global context for entangled developments.

 Since Ezekiel made his vision public, everyone has tried to visualize the chariot of the glory of God.
 Very few ventured to make concise descriptions or explain what it was all about.
-For most people, it simply is a chariot, albeit not in the usual way.
-The most daring artist made naïve literal description of the chariot, leaving the public figuring out the rest.
+For most people, it is a simple chariot, albeit not in the usual way.
+The most daring artists made naïve literal descriptions of the chariot, leaving the public to figure out the rest.
 In most artistic representations, angel wings appear as part of the wheels or attached to the living creatures governing them.

-The complete visualization exercise of a 5D sphere would encompass 10 stacks of concentric 3D spheres, one for each of the 10 triads in the atxyz manifold.
+The complete visualization exercise of a 5D sphere would encompass 10 similar stacks of concentric 3D spheres, one for each of the 10 triads in the atxyz manifold.
+At this point, it would be convenient to recall the 10 spheres of the Farabian and Avicenian cosmogonies, the last of which is the sublunary world we identify with xyz.

-In his effort to describe the four wheels of the chariot, Ezekiel adds that they are full of eyes.
-These eyes are usually associated with the omnipresent eyes of providence overseeing everything.
+In his effort to describe the 4 wheels of the chariot, Ezekiel adds that they are full of eyes.
+These eyes are usually associated with the omnipresent eyes of providence overseeing everything we locate at the polygonal vertices where the source might transcribe.

 The angel wings of the living beings governing the wheels correspond to the developments in the ancillary planes ai, ti, xi, yi, and zi already introduced in slide 7 of the essay on number 7.